pingcap/docs/tispark-overview.md

 - TiSpark > 2.5.1 for TiSpark 2.5.x
 - TiSpark > 2.4.3 for TiSpark 2.4.x

 However, TiSpark needs `mysql-connector-java` for writing and authentication.
-In such cases, you need to import `mysql-connector-java` manually when you need to write or auth using either of the following methods:
+In such cases, you need to import `mysql-connector-java` manually using either of the following methods:

 - Put `mysql-connector-java` into spark jars file.